 3. Get an EU Freight Forwarding Licence

 Prepare and submit documents to the competent authority, including proof of financial standing, good reputation, professional suitability and a document confirming established premises.
-After review by the competent transport authority you will get a Community Licence (also known as EU transport license or freight business license in the EU) that allows carriage of goods by road within the European Union.
+After review by the competent transport authority you will get a Community Licence (also known as European transport license or freight business license in the EU) that allows carriage of goods by road within the European Union.

 4. Go Live and Grow